jwilde13/100-days-of-code-2025/log.md

 **Thoughts:**  I want to compete in CodePen's weekly challenge this week.
 It's Halloween themed so I thought it would be good to make a Halloween loading animation.
 It's definatly a work in progress.
 I used 'clip-path' and polygon to start shaping the pumpkin and the face.

 **Link to work:** Current  [pumpkin](./Screenshots/day-36-css-animated-pumpkin.png).

+### Day 36: October 7, 2025

+**Today's Progress**: CodePen.io Challenge!

+**Thoughts:**  Ok.
+So today I was stuck.
+I spent most of the time today working on the codepen challenge and I couldn't come up with a good idea.
+The loading pumpkin didn't look good enough to me.
+It kind of frustrated me.